How to become a dental hygienist

 What skills do you need to be a dental hygienist?

 To be a successful dental hygienist, you’ll need the following skills:

 To effectively treat patients, you’ll need excellent communication skills.

 Dental hygienists record patient histories, discuss oral care routines, and explain treatments.
 You’ll need to be a confident, and strong communicator.

 Attention to detail

-Missing small details can mean patients don’t get the right treatments.
-Or, you could even harm patients.
-If you’re not particularly detail-oriented, dental hygiene may not be for you.
+Missing small details can mean patients don’t get the right treatments, and it could be detrimental to their health.

 Every patient is different.
 You’ll encounter unique challenges with each dental patient, and you’ll need to be a good problem solver to handle these challenges.